captaingroove/oscillator/README.md

 clipboard.
 In neovim, this works fully transparent using the '+' and '*' registers.
 However, neovim needs a small patch to directly communicate from the plugin with the terminal emulator without any processing of stdin from the event loop.
-The patch is rather small and adds to functions to start and stop terminal input processing to the neovim API.
-It can be applied to e.g. neovim release version 0.7, but should work with other versions, too.
+The patch is rather small and adds two functions to the neovim API that start and stop terminal input processing.
+It can be applied to e.g. neovim release version 0.7 but should also work with other versions.
 The patch is supplied in this repository (nvim.patch).
-The neovim implementation is much faster the vim one, though.
+The neovim implementation is much faster than the vim one, though.

 ## Installation